aaanh/intro-to-csharp/README.md

 # Winter 2017 Final project - Intro to programming

+ℹ️ Portable executable available in the Release section of the repository.

 ### Dependencies:
 - MSVC# .NET Framework v=4.5.2
 - Visual Studio IDE (preferably 2017)